ubc-cirrus-lab/caribou/docs/design.md

 These representations gave been chosen because they are simple and easy to understand.
 The logical representation is a DAG, which is a well known data structure and easy to work with.
-The representation of a DAG was chosen because it opens the avenues for graph optimizations in the solver.
+The representation of a DAG was chosen because it opens the avenues for graph optimizations in the deployment algorithm.
 We ended up choosing a graph instead of a multigraph because we do not need to represent multiple edges between two nodes.
 The dataflow between the functions is furthermore directed and acyclic because we do not allow for loops in the workflow.

 The physical representation is a set of nodes because we do not need to represent any edges between the nodes.
 The physical representation is furthermore a set because we do not need to represent the same node multiple times.
-This notation is only used for the deployment utilities and is hidden from the solver.
+This notation is only used for the deployment utilities and is hidden from the deployment algorithm.

 ## Source Code Annotation